ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin2018-06-27-leveraging-android-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 ```

 ^
-Kotlin allows us to create property delegates, that is basically a template for the getter and setter methods, dependent on whether the property is mutable, and we can then reuse this template for all properties like this.

-^
-We can use a property delegate to lazily instantiate our data binding
+Coming back to our activity, we can see that this is not yet an improvement, we've lost all of our testability, since the presentation behaviour is entirely contained in the activity, so how can we use Kotlin to improve this.

 ---

-## TODO("Data Binding Layout")

----

-ActivityBindingProperty.kt
+## ActivityBindingProperty.kt

 ```kotlin
 class ActivityBindingProperty<out T : ViewDataBinding>(